Christian Patriot movement

 The Christian Patriot movement is a subset of the broader American Patriot movement that promotes Christian nationalism and emphasizes it as its core goal and philosophy.
 Like the larger Patriot movement, it promotes an interpretation of American history in which the federal government has turned against the ideas of liberty and natural rights expressed in the American Revolution.

 Ideology

-The movement originally referred to the Posse Comitatus, a far-right militia organization.
-The Posse Comitatus followed an ideology based on the teachings of William Potter Gale, who was also a Christian Identity minister.
-This ideology holds the view that state and federal governments are agents of an arcane conspiracy to deprive Americans of their rights as "sovereign citizens."
+The movement was founded by members of the Posse Comitatus, a far-right militia organization.
+The Posse Comitatus adhered to an ideology which was based on the teachings of William Potter Gale, who was also a Christian Identity minister.
+According to this ideology, state and federal governments are agents of an arcane conspiracy to deprive Americans of their rights as "sovereign citizens."
 It also holds the view that this conspiracy can be undermined through various legal pleadings from English common law and other sources, such as a motion protesting the way a defendant's name is typeset in a legal complaint.

 The ideology persists despite numerous court rulings that have declared its theories frivolous.